mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-datatypes.md

 C = [2, 4, 'john'] # lists can contain different variable types.
 ```

 All lists in Python are zero-based indexed.
-When referencing a member or the legnth of a list the number of list elements is always the number shown plus one.
+When referencing a member or the length of a list the number of list elements is always the number shown plus one.

 ```python
 mylist = ['Rhino', 'Grasshopper', 'Flamingo', 'Bongo']